kianzohoury/VAE/README.md

 wouldn't be the same digit).
 What's more is that for different digits, there are similarities too.
 Fig. 1b shows clusters of samples for each digit, where 9s and 4s, as well as 8s and 3s are closely related.
-Lines and curves, among other things, that make up digits are some of the features that can be easily learned by
+Lines and curves, among other things, which make up digits are some of the features that can be easily learned by
 neural networks.

 <p align="middle" float="left">